oyagev/Sweatshop/README.md

 # Sweatshop

-Sweatshop in a framework for executing unsyncronious tasks in PHP with external separate workers.
+Sweatshop in a framework for executing asynchronous tasks in PHP with external separate workers.

 Just create Worker classes, attach them to various Queues and dispatch your events and messages.